Wang 144-T Scientific Calculator

 The 100-series machines are built with a majority of small-scale TTL and some DTL integrated circuits, much like the earlier Wang 700-series machines, though slightly higher-levels of integration are taken advantage of to reduce component count.
 The complex ferro-magnetic ROM of the 700-series is replaced by an almost ridiculously large diode ROM, likely implemented this way as a cost-saving measure, though I can't imagine that the savings were that great due to the massive volume (literally hundreds) of diodes involved.
 The expensive magnetic core memory of the 700-series is replaced with very early MOS Large Scale IC-based static RAM, organized as 128x4 or 256x4, depending on the model of machine.
 The digit parallel architecture of the 700-series is replaced by a bit-serial architecture (another cost-saving measure, as bit-serial architectures, while generally slower, use far fewer components).
 It became very clear in the study of the machine that it was a purposeful attempt to reduce the cost of a capable calculator, surely as a response to market pressure from Wang's competitors.
 The design of the 100-series machines likely began sometime in early to mid-1969, as the finishing touches were being placed on the 700-series prior to its release in January, 1970.

 The Wang Labs 100-Series calculators were indeed a measure taken by the company to bring down the cost of a multi-purpose, higher-end electronic calculator.
 While Wang was having great success in the market with it's long-in-coming 700-Series machines, competitors were creating strong threats to Wang's market share.
 Hewlett- Packard's 9100A/B calculators had tipped the balance away from Wang in the high-end calculator marketplace.
 Entries from Olivetti ( Programma 101); Computer Design Corporation (a.k.a.
 Compucorp), along with Monroe's OEM versions of Compucorp's advanced technology calculators; Cintra's 909 and 911; and Mathatronics' Mathatron calculators, among others, all encroached on Wang's market territory, making a tangible dent in Wang's profit-making opportunities.
-The 100-Series machines, introduced in June of 1970, were designed to compete in the $1,000 to $2,200 price range, significantly less-expensive than the Wang 700 machines, but also, as I discovered, quite a bit less-powerful.
-The machines were first publically shown at the WESCON trade show in Los Angeles, CA, August 25-28, 1970.
+The 100-Series machines, introduced in June of 1970, were designed to compete in the $1,000 to $2,200 price range, significantly less-expensive than the Wang 700 machines, but were also significantly less-powerful.
+The 100-series calculators were first publically shown at the WESCON trade show in Los Angeles, CA, August 25-28, 1970.
 The 100-Series were developed in a modular fashion to allow various models of the machine to address three specific market disciplines: Business, Scientific, and Statistical.

 Wang's 154 Printing Calculator, the printing version of the 144 exhibited here [July '70 Photo]